cirruslabs/cirrus-ci-docs/docs/guide/macOS.md

 don't hesitate to [create issues](https://github.com/cirruslabs/osx-images/issues) if current images are missing something.

 !!! info "Underlying Technology"
-    Under the hood Cirrus CI is using [Anka Cloud hosted on MacStadium](supported-computing-services#anka) for orchestrating macOS VMs.
-Please refer to [documentation](supported-computing-services#anka) for more details.
+    Under the hood Cirrus CI is using [Anka Cloud hosted on MacStadium][anka] for orchestrating macOS VMs.
+Please refer to [documentation][anka] for more details.

+[anka]: supported-computing-services.md#anka